 Significant population growth in Eastern and Southern Hillsborough County has substantially burdened the existing roadway infrastructure.
-In response to this challenge, the Hillsborough County Board of County Commissioners voted unanimously in August 2023 for the Tampa Hillsborough Expressway Authority (THEA) to conduct a Project Development and Environment (PD&E) study along US 301.
-This comprehensive study aims to assess the requirements, associated costs, and potential impacts of capacity improvements to US 301, spanning from the Selmon Expressway to Big Bend Road, which is approximately 10 miles.
+In response to this challenge, the Hillsborough County Board of County Commissioners voted unanimously in June 2023 for the Tampa Hillsborough Expressway Authority (THEA) to conduct a Project Development and Environment (PD&E) study along US 301.
+This comprehensive study aims to assess the requirements, associated costs, and potential impacts of capacity improvements to US 301, which spans approximately 10 miles from the Selmon Expressway to Big Bend Road.

 THEA is taking proactive steps to work with agencies and stakeholders to listen to the community in advance of initiating the PD&E Study, collect data, and further understand the community needs to inform the study process.